inspire_blur 0.2.0 copy "inspire_blur: ^0.2.0" to clipboard

 It comes with a clean, ready-to-use API.

-Inspire Blur is designed to handle many of the common challenges of applying blur and shader-based effects in Flutter — such as performance trade-offs, layout edge cases, and rendering inconsistencies across environments.
+Inspire Blur is designed to handle many of the common challenges of applying variable blur and shader-based effects in Flutter — such as performance trade-offs, layout edge cases, and rendering inconsistencies across environments.

 Demo #